AutoScheduleJS/consumable-breadcrumb/README.md

 # SaaS Application
 Game: race number of scanned missing articles in a store.
-Easily scan articles in a store -> app know in which store you are, you just have to scan and type the price.
+-> associate product to localstore -> job to report this to globalstore Easily scan articles in a store -> app know in which store you are, you just have to scan and type the price.

 scan a receipt to enrich the DB.